HR Departments World-over have Missed this Opportunity

 authority is best suited to bring about a change in companies.

-is another paradox - businesses are full of paradoxes.
-IT needs to
+Here is another paradox - businesses are full of paradoxes.
+IT

-change or they do not have the authority to push it through.
-The
+change or has no authority to push it through.

-affected parties (the actual users who are affected by change) think they
+The affected parties (the actual users who are affected by change)

 (although they do not know how much they lose in terms of efficiency).